Nicks182/PhotinoEmbeddedFiles/README.md

 ### 3. Embedding files

+Start by creating an Assets folder and add your own files or use the ones in this repository.

 You can manually embed any file by right clicking the file and editing its properties.
 I normally add a wild card to my project file.
 Here’s how.

 Right click the project file and go to Edit Project File: